-The Timeliness of Prenatal Care HEDIS measure looks at the percentage of Members who had a live birth or delivery and received a prenatal care visit from an obstetrical (OB) practitioner, midwife, family practitioner, or other primary care provider.
+The Timeliness of Prenatal Care HEDIS measure looks at the percentage of members who had a live birth or delivery and received a prenatal care visit from an OB practitioner, midwife, family practitioner, or other primary care provider.
 The visit must be:

-- Documented, indicating when prenatal care was initiated. - In the first trimester, on or before the enrollment start date or within 42 days of enrollment with Wellpoint.
-Evidence of at least one of the following needs to be documented: - A basic physical obstetrical exam (auscultation for fetal heart tone or pelvic exam with obstetric observations or measurement of fundus height) - Prenatal care visits with screening test/obstetric panel or TORCH antibody panel alone or a rubella antibody test/titer with an Rh incompatibility blood typing or a positive pregnancy test or ultrasound/echography of a pregnant uterus - Last menstrual period or estimated due date or gravidity and parity or a prenatal risk assessment with counseling/education or a complete obstetrical history - Pregnancy-related CPT[®] code: - Use the following codes to document services and visits for initial, routine, and subsequent prenatal care.
+- In the first trimester, on or before the enrollment start date or within 42 days of enrollment with Wellpoint. - Documented with the prenatal care visit including one of the following: - Diagnosis of pregnancy - A physical examination that includes one of the following: - Auscultation for fetal heart tone - Pelvic exam with obstetric observations - Measurement of fundus height - Evidence that a prenatal care procedure was performed that may include one of the following: - Obstetric panel including hematocrit, differential WBC count, platelet count, hepatitis B surface antigen, rubella antibody, syphilis test, RBC antibody screen, Rh and ABO blood typing) - TORCH antibody panel alone - A rubella antibody test/titer with an RH incompatibility (ABO/ Rh) blood typing - Ultrasound of a pregnant uterus - Documentation of LMP, EDD, or gestation age in conjunction with either of the following: - Prenatal risk assessment and counseling/education - Complete obstetrical history - Prenatal-related billing codes: - Use the following codes to document services and visits for initial, routine, and subsequent prenatal care.